 An official website of the European Union.
 See all European Institutions

 The European Union's political and economic relations with Nepal were established in 1973 and are guided by its fundamental principles to achieve peace, stability, democracy, human rights and prosperity.
 With the ratification of the Lisbon Treaty in 2009 by all the Member States of the European Union and the creation of the European External Action Service in December 2010, the European Union ushered in a new era of cooperation and the strengthening of European institutions.
 With these changes came a change of name and responsibility: the Delegation, which formerly represented the European Commission to Nepal, is now a fully -fledged diplomatic mission and has become the Delegation of the European Union to Nepal.
-The incumbent EU Ambassador to Nepal, Ms. Rensje Teerink, submitted her credentials to President Dr. Ram Baran Yadav on 3 October, 2013.
+The incumbent EU Ambassador to Nepal, Ms. Veronica Cody, submitted her credentials to President Bidya Devi Bhandari on 23 October, 2017.

 Political relations between EU and Nepal have progressed over the past decades, to become an increasingly relevant partnership focusing on mutual respect.
 Biennial Joint Commissions are the most visible feature of an ongoing dialogue following the entry into force of an EU-Nepal Co-operation Agreement in 1996.
 During meetings of the Joint Commission, the Government of Nepal and the EU counterparts exchange views on issues of common concern such as peace and stability, development, human rights and trade.
 They also take the opportunity to review current projects being implemented through EU assistance, as well as any new ones being considered.